sunpy/sunpy/doc/source/guide/data_types/maps.rst

 ------------------
 The `Map()` method described above can also handle a list of maps.
 If a list in inputs is supplied, `Map()` will return a list of maps as the output.
-However, if the 'composite' keyword is set to True, then a `CompositeMap` object is returned.
+However, if the 'composite' keyword is set to True, then a `~sunpy.map.CompositeMap` object is returned.
 This is useful if the maps are of a different type (e.g. different instruments).
 For example, to create a simple composite map::

     my_maps = sunpy.map.Map(sunpy.data.sample.EIT_195_IMAGE, sunpy.data.sample.RHESSI_IMAGE, composite=True)

-A CompositeMap is different from a regular SunPy Map object and therefore different associated methods.
+A `~sunpy.map.CompositeMap` is different from a regular SunPy `~sunpy.map.GenericMap` object and therefore different associated methods.
 To list which maps are part of your composite map use::

     my_maps.list_maps()